 Weddings are a part of life.
 And every girl dreams of having a great Indian wedding, with music, food, and a huge celebration.
 Or maybe just a small wedding with your family and besties.
 But either way, with 2021 and the rising pandemic, all plans for this grand celebration got washed away.
 The minimal guest list, social distancing rules were quite difficult to follow, and some ladies decided to postpone their wedding for the best.
 But there were still a few who managed to pull off the day with a great blast, and followed all restrictions.
+Follow these tips-n-tricks on how to darken mehendi before your wedding day.

 To learn about their big day during the lockdown, we connected with a few pandemic brides and they have shared their experiences.
+Here is a complete list of best wedding planning apps to help you get sorted for the wedding.

 Before we get into the stories, check out this funny wedding video.